 2. Strategy

-Under the following two, publicly available scenarios based on information from the International Energy Agency and other sources, we developed two views on the medium and long term (2030 and 2050) future of our AIDC (automatic identification and data capture) industry and three key sectors our customers operate in.
+Under the following two, publicly available scenarios based on information from the International Energy Agency and other sources, we developed two views on the medium and long term (2030 and 2050) future of our AIDC (automatic identification and data capture) industry and key sectors our customers operate in.

-- 1.5°C scenario aligned with the Paris Agreement:
+• 1.5°C scenario aligned with the Paris Agreement:

-A scenario whereby efforts for sustainable development are effective at limiting the increase in the global average temperature to at most 1.5°C above pre-industrial levels - 4.0°C “too little, too late” transition scenario:
+A scenario whereby efforts for sustainable development are effective at limiting the increase in the global average temperature to at most 1.5°C above pre-industrial levels

 A scenario whereby the world falters on serious climate action, resulting in the global average temperature rising by some 4.0°C compared to pre-industrial levels

-Through the analysis, we determined that we will be able to operate in our industry with resilience under both scenarios.
+We determined that we will be able to operate in our industry with resilience under both scenarios.
 In the first scenario, this requires that we decarbonize our business model at an increasing speed to adapt to new carbon taxes and soaring raw material prices amid massive advancements in decarbonization policies.
 In the second scenario, we must make sure to manage physical risks that cause business interruption and damage across our operations and supply chains to avoid costly consequences.

 Examples of our future scenarios